COVID-19 symptoms may appear 2–14 days after exposure to the virus. People with one or more of the following symptoms may have COVID-19:

 - Have I been in contact with a person who tested positive for COVID-19 in the last 14 days?

-If you answered yes to any of the above questions and you do not have a previous condition (e.g. allergies, asthma) to explain the symptom(s) you are experiencing, then you should not come to campus or, if living on campus, not leave your room.
+If you answered yes to any of the above questions and you do not have a previous condition (e.g. allergies, asthma) to explain the symptom(s) you are experiencing, then you should not come to campus or, if living on campus, do not leave your room.
 Please call the Student Health Center for a telehealth appointment or contact your personal physician to evaluate your symptoms before returning to campus or leaving your dorm room.
 During the hours of 8 a.m. - 5 p.m.
 Monday-Friday you can reach the Student Health Center staff at (562) 903-4841.
 If outside of these hours, call Campus Safety at (562) 777-4000.
 All enrolled students who are permitted to be on campus can access the Health Center for their healthcare needs.
 Students may see a healthcare provider at the Student Health Center free of charge, regardless of insurance.
-Services such as COVID-19 testing, other lab work, immunizations and medications are available for a fee.
+Services such as COVID-19 testing (apart from the free surveillance testing), other lab work, immunizations and medications are available for a fee.

 Certain groups of students may be subject to additional health screening based on their duties or requirements from outside agencies/organizations, such as clinical nursing students, or student athletes.
 Impacted individuals will be notified before reporting to campus regarding any additional requirements.

-The Student Health Center operations has adapted to ensure health and safety for students, including: having a separate check-in location and treatment room for students with symptoms that could indicate COVID-19; rapid-testing capability, close collaboration with Residence Life and Housing for quarantine options, food services for meal delivery; and close collaboration with the Learning Center to minimize impact on students’ educational process should quarantine become necessary.
+The Student Health Center operations has adapted to ensure health and safety for students, including: having a separate check-in location and treatment room for students with symptoms that could indicate COVID-19; rapid-testing capability, close collaboration with Housing and Residence Life for quarantine options, food services for meal delivery; and close collaboration with the Learning Center to minimize impact on students’ educational process should quarantine become necessary.
 The Student Health Center will also be engaging in contact tracing to quickly minimize and contain any COVID-19 outbreaks on campus.

 According to the CDC, the risk for severe illness from COVID-19 increases with age, with older adults at highest risk.
 Furthermore, individuals of any age with certain underlying health conditions are at increased risk for severe illness from COVID-19.
 Those conditions include: